waltmck/triforce/README.md

 * MacBook Pro 16" (M1 Pro/Max, M2 Pro/Max)
 * MacBook Air 15" (M2)

+**T2 Mac Support:** While Triforce works for many T2 Mac models, this use case is not officially supported.
+Any issues related to T2 Macs will be closed immediately.
+Please go to the T2 Linux Discord for support instead.

 ## Dependencies
 Triforce tries to keep dependencies to a minimum.
 On top of the crates specified in Cargo.lock, you will only require: